amarnathreddy0201/amarnathreddy0201/README.md

           #Transfer tensor from GPU to CPU
           tensor_cpu_again = tensor_gpu.numpy()

-- Command for docker in ec2

-      echo "Running a new container from the latest image..."
-      # Run a new container from the latest image with a specific name
-      docker run -d --name fastapi-app-simple-container -e AWS_ACCESS_KEY_ID= tour_access_key_id -e AWS_SECRET_ACCESS_KEY=your_access_key -e AWS_DEFAULT_REGION=ap-south-1 -p 8000:8000 amarnathreddysurapureddy0201/fastapi-app-simple:latest

-      1) amarnathreddysurapureddy0201 is user name
-      2) fastapi-app-simple:latest is image
-      3) Container : fastapi-app-simple-container

 **15) what is the use of activation function in neural network?**

     a) Activation functions, also known as transfer functions, are used in neural networks to calculate the weighted sum of inputs and biases, which then determines if a neuron can be activated.
 They also manipulate the presented data and produce an output for the neural network that contains the parameters in the data.
 Activation functions can be linear or nonlinear, and are used to control the output of neural networks across different domains.